 The primary operating expenses of the District are for the salaries and benefits of academic, classified, and administrative personnel, comprising the total operating expenses from a District-wide full accrual perspective.
 This amount includes the activity from all District funds.
-These costs decreased from the previous fiscal year, from \$550 million to \$524 million, mainly due to decrease in operating expenses.
+The costs decreased from the previous fiscal year, from \$524 million to \$495 million, mainly due to a decrease in salary costs due to the elimination of vacant funded positions and continued hiring freeze.